Roy Lee

-Roy Lee (born March 23, 1969) is an American film producer.
-Lee's production company, Vertigo Entertainment, has a first-look deal with Warner Bros.
+Roy Lee (born March 23, 1969) is an American film and television producer.
+His production company, Vertigo Entertainment, has a first-look deal with Lionsgate.

 Early life

-Lee was born in 1969 at Wyckoff Heights Hospital, in Brooklyn, New York, to Korean parents.
-His father, a doctor, and his mother, had been in America for just three years and were still acclimating.
+Lee was born in 1969 at Wyckoff Heights Hospital in Brooklyn, New York, to Korean parents.
+His father, a doctor, and his mother, had been in the United States for just three years and were still acclimating.
 Lee's mother, a devout Christian, nurtured hopes that he would become a minister.

 During his undergraduate studies at George Washington University, Lee interned at the law firm Fried, Frank, Harris, Shriver & Jacobson.
 After graduating GWU, Lee attended law school at American University Washington College of Law where he prepared for a career in corporate law.

 Career

 In 1996, after graduating law school at American University and working at Fried Frank for eight months, he moved to Los Angeles and worked as a "tracker" at a production company called Alphaville.
 Trackers monitor spec material and dealmaking.
 At the time, trackers shared information over the phone, constantly updating each other in an endless cycle of calls.